superfly/docs/app-guides/planetscale.html.md

 The sample app assumes a database already exists.
 You'll need to create that database before running the app.
 Since read-only regions can currently only be created using the PlanetScale UI, this guide does not use their CLI.

 [Sign in to PlanetScale](https://auth.planetscale.com/sign-in), creating an account if you don't already have one.
-You can use a free account to create a database however you will need to upgrade to their paid _Scaler_ or _Enterprise_ [plan](https://planetscale.com/pricing) if you would like to add read-only regions.
+You can use a free account to create a database however you will need to upgrade to their paid _Scaler_, _Team_,  or _Enterprise_ [plan](https://planetscale.com/pricing) if you would like to add read-only regions.

 Click on the black 'New database' button and pick 'Create new database'.
 Give it a name and choose its region.
 This is your **primary** database (we'll refer to it in multiple places later on).
 Choose the closest region to where you will deploy your app for the best performance: